siyu-sha/Lifeplan/README.md

 If the develop branch is currently building, the app will be deployed at http://lifeplan.yefta.com/ Please note HTTPS is not currently enabled and as such, only enter dummy data over the internet!

+## API

+The API is documented in OpenAPI specification using Swagger.
+The api.yaml file in Lifeplan/backend/ndis_calculator can be viewed at https://editor.swagger.io/